-Enabling you to operate a cryptoasset business in the UK by registering for the AML/KYC regulations with the Financial Conduct Authority.
+Enabling you to operate a crypto business in the UK by registering with the Financial Conduct Authority.

-If you wish to become or are providing cryptoasset services in the UK, then you must register with the FCA for the MLRs (money laundering regulations.
-If you are a cryptoasset business, in the UK from 10 January 2020, you will be required to register with the FCA.
+If you wish to provide crypto services in the UK, then you must register with the FCA for the crypto license (AML/CTF crypto Registration) in the UK, formally known as the FCA AML/CTF Cryptoasset Registration regime.
+If you are a crypto business, in the UK from 10 January 2020, you will be required to register with the FCA for the crypto license in the UK, formally known as the FCA AML/CTF Cryptoasset Registration regime.

 What is a Cryptoasset?